 I wasn’t sure what to expect from the Summit other than discussions about ocean-related topics.
 According to the website, the Summit’s goal is to “search for actionable solutions” and “to chart a new course in ocean conservation.”

 The discourse that day was nothing short of enlightening.** The efforts and developments were impressive.
-For me, the day was enlightening.
-The discussions allowed me to think of our ocean and how to save it in a different way.
+They were in-depth and thoughtful.

 - Water districts need to address water recycling, so that they do not recycle fresh water to the ocean.

 - Beyond recycling, we need to just decrease our consumption.

 - WeTap – This organization works “to [improve] awareness, access and use of public drinking fountains, reducing dependence on single-use plastic, while improving public health.”
 Evelyn, the executive director, reminded us/the audience that we– the public– is already paying for the water.
 There are a lot of processes that happen for the water to reach the drinking fountain– from the snow in the Sierra’s to the spout.
 However, that water is ours.
 When we buy bottled water, not only are we paying for something we already paid for and ours at 2000% the cost.
 Here is the Bottled Water and Energy Fact Sheet.